cosmos/cosmos-sdk/docs/core/store.md

 ### `TraceKv` Store

 `tracekv.Store` is a wrapper `KVStore` which provides operation tracing functionalities over the underlying `KVStore`.
+It is applied automatically by the Cosmos SDK on all `KVStore` if tracing is enabled on the parent `MultiStore`.

 ```go
 type Store struct {